 - 3/4 cup quartered and diced fresh cucumber

 - 1 cup cherry tomatoes halved

 - 2 ounces fresh lime juice plus 1 tablespoon

 - 1 teaspoon salt

 - 1/2 teaspoon freshly ground pepper

 - 1 avocado diced into ½ inch pieces

-Just before serving, toss the avocado in the remaining lime juice.
+- Just before serving, toss the avocado in the remaining tablespoon of lime juice.
 Gently fold the avocado into the salad.